 Here at Fairmount Animal Hospital, our surgery suite is fully equipped with modern and carefully maintained anesthesia machines.
 We use state-of-the-art equipment to continuously monitor heart rate, respirations, blood pressure and blood oxygen levels in our anesthetized patients.

 Routine surgeries are performed here Monday through Friday and surgery patients should be dropped off at 7:30am the morning of their surgery.
 Patients coming in for surgery must have food withheld after 8:00pm the night before.
-For most procedures pets can go home the same day of surgery but if your pet needs to spend the night, our kennels are large, comfortable, and our team members are very caring.
+For most procedures your dog or cat can go home the same day of surgery but if your pet needs to spend the night, our kennels are large, comfortable, and our team members are very caring.

 Q: What does spay and neuter mean?